Skip to main content

 km of pipes underground

-Water companies operate thousands of kilometers of buried pipes, taking fresh, clean water to homes and businesses across the UK.
-These pipes are often hidden from sight, buried under roads, footways, and private land.
+Water companies operate 426,734 km of water pipes - the equivalent to 10.6 times around the equator - taking fresh, clean water to homes and businesses across the UK.
 As pipes age, they become brittle, and forces from ground movement, tree roots, building work, utilities excavations, and extreme weather can make them leak, losing precious water on its route to customers.

 When it comes to making repairs we balance the need to fix leaks, with the need to keep Britain’s roads moving.
-We work with stakeholders in the highways sector and local authorities to find ways of minimising the impact of roadworks by planning working areas, and avoiding key dates in the local events calendar.
-Achieving this balance can mean applying for permits or holding back on making repairs until we can find the best time for customers.
-It may also mean we can’t replace as much pipe as we’d like, as the disruption to customers would be too great in one go.
+We work with the highways sector and local authorities to find ways of minimising the impact of roadworks, by planning where we work and avoiding dates around important local events.

 Climate change is increasing the risk of leaks from: